 8-year-old boy presenting with severe left orbital cellulitis associated with diplopia.
-Contrast enhanced CT reconstructed in the coronal (a) and sagittal planes (b) confirms the presence of a subperiosteal abscess in the floor of the right orbit (vellow arrow).
+Contrast enhanced CT reconstructed in the coronal (a) and sagittal planes (b) confirms the presence of a subperiosteal abscess in the floor of the right orbit (yellow arrow).
 This was a complication of ipsilateral ethmoid and maxillary sinusitis.

-18-year-

-cellulitis secondary to a

-old patient

-presenting

-with pre-septal

-large sinonasal osteoma (yellow

-asterisks) in (a), showing a

-characteristic

-"Aunt Minnie" appearance on CT (a) with
+18-yearold patient presenting with pre-septal cellulitis secondary to a large sinonasal osteoma (yellow asterisks) in (a), showing a characteristic "Aunt Minnie" appearance on CT (a) with "popcorn" calcifications.

-"popcorn" calcifications.

-performed.

-(b) Axial T2W sequence

-confirms the presence of

-extensive preseptal cellulitis (white asterisks in

-b and c). (c) Axial fat suppressed T1 post-contrast
+Further evaluation with MRI was performed. (b) Axial T2W sequence confirms the presence of extensive preseptal cellulitis (white asterisks in b and c). (c) Axial fat suppressed T1 post-contrast confirms small abscess formation in the medial pre-septal soft tissues (arrow).

-confirms

-small abscess

-pre-septal soft

-formation in

-the medial

-Further evaluation with MRI was Anatomical Variants